Hierarchical clustering based on dissimilarity or beta-diversity

 UPGMA as it has been recommended as the best method to generate a tree

-from beta diversity dissimilarity (Kreft and Jetz 2010)
+from beta diversity dissimilarity Kreft2010bioregion.

 Clusters can be obtained by two methods: